keithrbennett/d3-grid/README.md

 * x – the computed <i>x</i>-coordinate of the node position.
 * y – the computed <i>y</i>-coordinate of the node position.

+In addition, <i>row</i> and <i>col</i> are added to each node so that they can be queried and used, for example, to look up row- or column-specific data.

 <a name="points" href="#points">#</a> grid.<b>points</b>()

 Configure the grid to treat nodes as points, cf. [d3.scale.ordinal().rangePoints()](https://github.com/mbostock/d3/wiki/Ordinal-Scales#wiki-ordinal_rangePoints).